 The CoreMarketplace (CM) is a searchable list of active core facilities.
 A Core, broadly defined, is a facility that performs scientific research.
-Research cores are often (but not always) part of a higher education institution.
+Research cores are often (but not always) part of a higher education institution and provides services and assistance around their particular area of expertise.

-The purpose of the CM is to provide this directory of research facilities to the scientific community.
-It also furthers research by highlighting citable resources within a listing for scientific publication.
+The purpose of the CM is to provide this directory of research facilities to the scientific community as well as tools and resources to enhance the visibility of the research facility.
+The CM also furthers research by highlighting citable resources within a listing for scientific publication.

 The CM is free to search and free to list.
 We do not sell or share contact information outside of what the CM makes publicly available.
 All information about a core is volunteered from within the core itself.
-We do not scrape or collect information about a core without that core first volunteering it.
 A core is free at any time to see the data we have collected regarding their listing.
 Also a core is free to remove their data from the CM at any time.

 Because we rely entirely on the individual cores for accurate information, we encourage every core via quarterly email communications to revisit their listing and update it as necessary.